khadas/khadas_docs/android/source/vim4/HowToUseFastboot.md

 ### Unlock Bootloader

-To use FastBoot to brush the machine, you must first unlock the bootloader, otherwise the machine cannot be flashed.
+To use fastboot to brush the machine, you must first unlock the bootloader, otherwise the machine cannot be flashed.

-After entering the FastBoot mode, input the following command to unlock:
+After entering the fastboot mode, input the following command to unlock:

 ```sh
 $ fastboot flashing unlock